joe7575/pdp13/README.md

 - Compatible to TechAge to be able control machines
 - Installable assembler application `vm16asm` (on your PC)

-On client side Minetest 5.4 is required (font=mono)
+On client side Minetest 5.4 is recommended (font=mono)

 This mod is based on vm16, a virtual CPU implemented as Lua library with an outstanding performance.